-Give this Network a name.
+- Give the network a name.

-Leave the type as LAN.
+- Leave the type as LAN.

-Select Port 1.
+- Select Port 1.

-Set the IP range to be different from the primary network.
+- Set the IP range to be different from the primary network.
 If you don't know what to pick, use Surprise Me.

-- If you are asked if you want to remove Port 1 from the existing LAN, Confirm.
+- If you are asked if you want to remove Port 1 from the existing LAN, tap Confirm.

-Now this device will have full access to the internet but will be unable to see (or be seen) by other devices on the rest of your network.
+- In the same device screen, choose Rules.
+Make a rule that BLOCKS Traffic from & to All Local Networks.
+Now, devices on your new network segment will have full access to the Internet but will be unable to see (or be seen) by other devices on the rest of your network.

-Example 2: IoT Ethernet Devices
+Example 2: A Group of Ethernet Devices

-Example 3: IoT Wi-Fi Devices
+Example 3: Wi-Fi Devices

 - One network for security cameras.

-Since the method above is limited to the number of physical ethernet ports you have on Gold, VLANs (Virtual Local Networks) is another approach that will let you do segmentation beyond the number of physical ports.
+Port-based segmentation is limited by the number of physical Ethernet ports you have on Gold.
+VLANs (Virtual Local Networks) are another approach that let you do segmentation beyond the number of physical ports.
+VLANs take a bit more configuration up front, and the additional hardware may be slightly more expensive.
 When looking for compatible equipment, look for the most common VLAN standard, 802.1Q.
 Any switch or Wi-Fi AP that is 802.1Q compatible will work with Firewalla Gold or Purple.

-Example 4: VLAN Networks for Ethernet Devices
+Example 4: Ethernet Devices

 - Go to the Firewalla Box Main page > Network Manager > Create Network > Local Network.